-In BRR, all concerns about an adult at risk or concerns about possible abuse or neglect must be referred to the Designated Safeguarding Adults Lead (Operational Manager for Welcome) immediately.
-If s/he is not available, the Safeguarding Adults Deputy (the Operational Manager for Advice or the Director as determined by a rota) should be notified.
-The Designated Lead will refer on as appropriate.
+In BRR, all concerns about an adult at risk or concerns about possible abuse or neglect must be referred to the Designated Safeguarding Adults Lead(Advice Service Manager) or Deputy (Welcome Service Manager) immediately.
+The Designated Lead will advise/refer on as appropriate.
+The Designated Lead and Deputy keep each other informed of cases they are doing and a note is added to Lamplight for anyone working on that case.